skrusche63/spark-arules/README.md

 * **Confidence**: The support of the rule divided by the support of its *antecedent*.

-The goal of association rule mining then is to discover all rules that have a support and confidence that is higher to user-defined thresholds
-*minimum support* and *minimum confidence*.
+The goal of association rule mining is to discover all rules that have a support and confidence above user-defined thresholds, *minimum support* and *minimum confidence*.
 The challenge is choose the right thresholds with respect to the considered transaction database.

-This is a major problem, as one usually has limited resources for analyzing the mining results, and fine tuning of the thresholds is time-consuming job.
+This is a major problem, as one usually has limited resources to analyze the mining results, and fine tuning of the thresholds is time-consuming job.
 The problem is especially associated with *minimum support*:

 **Threshold is set too high**:
 This generates too few results and valuable information may be omitted.